NexusMutual/cover-router/README.md

 # Cover Router
-Computes optimal capacity allocation per Nexus Mutual staking pool on cover purchase
+Computes the optimal capacity allocation in order to get the best price on cover purchases.

 ## Table of Contents